 Is your key demographic more likely to engage with your completed video on the internet or on a DVD player?
 If you’re aiming to reach a broader audience, it could mean using outreach efforts like contacting influencers in order to broaden the scope of the amount of people who see your work.
 This, of course, is something that you’d need to plan out effectively with your client and/or the company you’re creating the video for.

 Using multiple distribution methods together can work well.
 For most projects, uploading your video to a client’s website and social media should just be the start.
-Ensuring you choose the most effective distribution channel or platform for the specific audience you’re targeting should be paramount and will ensure you enjoy maximum reach for your video.
+Ensuring you choose the most effective distribution channel or platform for the specific audience you’re targeting should be

 It should also be stated here that distribution methods are closely connected with marketing the video, and this is something that one should consider when approaching their video production company as more of a video marketing/all-services boutique operation.